rarezhang/data_structures_and_algorithms_in_python/README.md

     * implies: update operations on a heap ~ the height of T ~ O(log(n))
 - use the structure of a binary tree to find a compromise between elements being entirely unsorted and perfectly sorted
 - can perform both insertions and removals on __priority queue__ in logarithmic time

+### maps: associative arrays
+P 424
+- a search for a key and its associated value can be performed efficiently
+- keys
+    * unique
+- values
+    * not necessarily unique